nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 In the ns-3.32 release, the default recovery algorithm was set to Proportional Rate Reduction (PRR) from the classic ack-clocked Fast Recovery algorithm.

+In the ns-3.34 release, the default congestion control algorithm was set to CUBIC from NewReno.

 Acknowledgments
 +++++++++++++++